 At this time, there are no banner ads on the site.
 I find myself having problems with them stuttering and interfering with page loads on other blogs I read, and I want to avoid that here.
 Having said that, if I find an ad system that works well, I’ll explore it.
 I prefer to do sponsored posts for places, experiences, books, etc. I may incorporate affiliate links to specific things that I love, including books, wine, restaurants or hotels.
 If any post uses affiliate links or is sponsored, it will be indicated on the post.

-Who is Patricia Steffy?
+Who is Patricia?
 Loaded question.
 Here’s the official bio:

-Patricia Steffy attended Kenyon College and American University.
+Patricia attended Kenyon College and American University.
 She is a recent refugee from the corporate world where she worked as an analyst for a law firm for more than 16 years.
 An escape plan started to develop as she pursued her interests as a writer and producer through Circe’s World Films.
 She has been involved in co- and exec-producing feature and short films ranging from broad comedy to psychological drama, including the award-winning short “Touch.”
-She is currently developing “Dating in LA and Other Urban Myths” as a web series.
+She recently wrote “Dating in LA and Other Urban Myths” as a limited series.
 The series is based on her long-running blog of the same name which can be found here.

 Patricia recently published “My Letter to Fear: Essay on Life, Love and the Search for Prince Charming.”
 This collection of essays is based on a series of interviews she held with women over the course of two years.
 She put no restrictions on age or ethnicity.
 They just needed to be willing to answer some questions.
 Steffy asked them about the expectations they had for their lives when they were very young versus their current realities as adults.
 She asked them to tell her the best things about themselves (a question which was surprisingly difficult for people to answer) and the worst things.
 Those answers—the funny, the sad, and the hysterical—and her own experiences became the basis for these essays.